Tips for Startups on how to be more productive at work

 There’s been a shift in the idea of “multi-tasking” being a virtue.
 It turns out that focusing on one thing at a time takes less time than having to keep fixing mistakes due to lack of attention.

-In fact, chronic multitasking, according to Professor Clifford Nass can kill your ability to focus.
-Focusing takes will power and will power works like a muscle.
+In fact, chronic multitasking, according to Professor Clifford Nass, can kill your ability to focus.
+Focusing takes willpower, and willpower works like a muscle.
 If you don’t use it, your ability to focus will atrophy.

 eisenhower matrix